Best of Zanzibar is proud to announce its Health, Hygiene and Sanitation programs at Mbuyu Tende and Kijini, Unguja North A.

 The Health and Sanitation sectors aims to improve health, hygiene and sanitation and introduce access to clean water in Kijini, Mbuyu Tende and to extend to the entire North A.

-Best of Zanzibar’s Health Officers will continue with community public health forums throughout the year, where the communities will learn more about safe health practices, as well as to gain more knowledge on specific topics such as disease prevention and gender-related matters.
+Best of Zanzibar’s Health Officers will continue with community public health forums yearly, where the communities will learn more about safe health practices, as well as to gain more knowledge on specific topics such as disease prevention and gender-related matters.

 Together with the Ministry of Health Zanzibar, we conducted Community-Led Total Sanitation (CLTS), an approach to the motivate community on toilet building, we have provided knowledge to the local community volunteers who will motivate others in the villages on the effective ways of ending open defecation and toilet building.